oracle-livelabs/database/dms/prepare-source-and-target-databases/prepare-source-and-target-databases.md

     ```

 ## Task 3: Load Sample Table
 1. Connect to your database user.
-Enter password `WELcome##1234` at the prompt that you set for your user.
+Enter <password> at the prompt that you set for your user.
     ```
     <copy>
     connect HR01@PDB;